animre/End-to-end-API-Workshop/workshop/LabGuide100.md

   2. Your API will be pre-populated from a sample template which you can begin modifying to meet the requirements of a serviceTicket

     -   Update the collection from "questions" to "serviceTickets"
     -   Update the description to a meaningful explanation of service tickets
+    -   Update the name of the GET method from “List All Questions” to “List All Tickets”

     > You will see that on the left side, you have the API Blueprint and on
     > the right side, you have an easy to read documentation of your API.